A quarter of a century of Chartism, with key events in its history recorded year by year.

 Feargus O’Connor launches the Northern Star newspaper in Leeds (November).

-People’s Charter launched in London and National Petition launched in Birmingham (May)
+People’s Charter launched in London and National Petition launched in Birmingham (May).
+William Lovett, working on behalf of the London Working Men’s Association, is the principal author of the Charter.

 Mass meeting on Glasgow Green hears of the People’s Charter for the first time (21 May); copies have not been printed in time.

-Tens of thousands attend Chartist rallies in Birmingham (August), Manchester (September) and elsewhere.
+Tens of thousands attend Chartist rallies in Birmingham (August), Manchester (September) and elsewhere to adopt the Charter and elect representatives to the forthcoming General Convention of the Industrious Classes (First Chartist Convention).

 Launch of The Charter newspaper (January) as mouthpiece of the London Working Men’s Association.